samysamsam/git/README.md

 ## Exercise 2: Cloning
 1. Copy the link to your forked git repository by clicking on the green "Clone or download" button then copying the url of the repository or by simply clicking the "Copy to Clipboard" icon.
 2. Open the Terminal application on your computer.
-3. If you already have a Development directory you can `cd` into it.
-4. If you don't yet have a directory or folder for all your development files you can create one by doing the following:
+3. If you don't yet have a directory or folder for all your development files you can create one by doing the following:
   - Type `cd ~` and hit enter. "cd" stands for "change directories" so here we are asking the terminal to change directory to "~" which is just a shortcut to our root level user directory.
   - Next we'll create a development directory by typing `mkdir Development` and hitting enter. "mkdir" stands for "make directory" which is really just the same thing as creating a new folder.
-  - Now that we have a Development directory we can change directories into it by typing `cd Development` and hitting enter.
+4. Change directories into your development folder by typing `cd ~/Development` and hitting enter.
 Your prompt should now have the location of your current directory as "~/Development".
-5. Now we are in your development folder we are going to "clone" into our forked repository which simply means we will have a local version of the directory we can make changes to.
-Go ahead and type `git clone ` then paste in the location of our forked repository and press enter.
+6. Now we are in your development folder we are going to "clone" into our forked repository which simply means we will have a local version of the directory we can make changes to.
+Go ahead and type `git clone`, then a space, then paste in the location of your forked repository before hitting enter.

 ## Exercise 3: Committing
 1. If all went to plan you we should now have a new folder in our "Development" directory called `git`.
+Change directories into it by typing `cd git` and hitting enter.
 This is our "Working Directory".
-If we open up `git` we can see that it contains a single file named `README.md`.
+If we open up `git` in the finder we can see that it contains a single file named `README.md`.
 2. Open up `README.md` file.
 You'll notice it has a strange way of formatting paragraphs, titles and lists.
 That's because this file is a markdown file.
 3. Scroll to the bottom of the file and add your name on a new line to the list of successful gitters visible at the bottom of the list.
 4. Open up your Terminal application again.
 You should still be in the `git` folder but if you aren't you can simply change directories into it by typing `cd ~/Development/git` and hitting enter.